 – The release of economic data such as GDP, interest rates, retail sales, and unemployment

 Conducting fundamental analysis is the same for each currency pair or underlying asset, but traders should be aware that factors causing a shift in the fundamentals of these assets can vary with each asset class.
 For example, the price of agricultural commodities will be affected by natural events such as weather patterns and disease.
 For stocks, traders should look at factors such as mergers and acquisitions, earning reports, company news, etc. Currencies are most affected by changes in interest rates, the pace of growth in world economies, and geopolitical events.

 Fundamental analysis is a useful tool, which is designed to give traders a better view of the market.
 It also allows them to anticipate and predict future price trends to help improve success in the markets.

-Trading in Binary Options, Forex/CFD carry a high level of risk to your capital due to the volatility of the underlying market.
+Trading in Forex/CFD carry a high level of risk to your capital due to the volatility of the underlying market.
 These products may not be suitable for all investors.
 Therefore, you should ensure that you understand the risks and seek advice from an independent and suitably licensed financial advisor.